gersimuca/customer-management-application/design/adr/005-centralized-asynchronous-execution-configuration.md

 ### 5. **`RejectionPolicy`**

 * Enum-like class that maps string values to known `RejectedExecutionHandler` implementations.
-* Falls back to a custom `TaskRejectionHandler` on unrecognized input.
+* Falls back to a `ThreadPoolExecutor.AbortPolicy` on unrecognized input.

 ---